 Write up use-case success stories

-Once you’ve identified successful use cases and positive stories around the intranet, write these up into short success stories.
+Once you’ve identified successful use cases and positive stories around intranet software, write these up into short success stories.
 This can help to not only prove the value of the intranet to end-users, giving them more ideas on how to use it, but also proves the return on investment to stakeholders.

 Once you have an understanding of how things are progressing, you can plan for the coming year.